-Note: The information in this topic is specific only to Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
+Note: The information in this topic is specific only to Dynamics 365 for Finance and Operations.
 For information about Business process modeler and Microsoft Dynamics AX 2012, see Business process modeler.

 To effectively use BPM, you must have Microsoft Office 2010 and a Microsoft Visual Studio Team Services (VSTS) project.

 Follow these steps to access BPM.

 Sign in, open a project, and then select the Business process modeler tile.
 The Business process libraries page has three sections:

 - My libraries – This section contains business processes that the user has created or added.